lindbrook/packageRank/README.md

   - compute the rank percentile and nominal rank of a package’s downloads from RStudio’s [CRAN mirror](http://cran-logs.rstudio.com).
-  - visualize a package’s position in the distribution of package download counts for a given day (cross-sectionally) or over time (longitudinally).
+  - visualize a package’s relative and absolute position in the distribution of package downloads for a day (cross-sectionally) or over time (longitudinally).
   - provide S3 plot methods for ‘cranlogs’ output.

 NOTE: ‘packageRank’ relies on an active internet connection.